cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 After a test function is finished running, Cypress goes to work executing the commands that were enqueued using the `cy.*` command chains.
 The test above would cause an execution in this order:

 1. Visit a URL
-2. Find a selector
+2. Find an element by its selector
-3. Perform a click action
+3. Perform a click action on that element
-4. Grab the URL that matches a string
+4. Grab the URL
+5. Assert the URL to include a specific *string*

 These actions will always happen serially (one after the other), never in parallel (at the same time).
 Why?
 To illustrate this, let's revisit that list of actions and expose some of the hidden magic Cypress does for us at each step:

-1. Visit a URL **(and wait for the `onload` event to fire)**
+1. Visit a URL
+  - **and wait for the `onload` event to fire after all external resources have loaded**
-2. Find a selector **(and retry repeatedly until it is found)**
+2. Find an element by its selector
+  - **and retry repeatedly until it is found in the DOM**
-3. Perform a click action **(unless the element is covered or hidden)**
+3. Perform a click action on that element
+  - **after we first ensure that element is 'actionable' by not being covered, hidden, or disabled**
-4. Grab the URL that matches a string **(and retry repeatedly until it matches)**
+4. Grab the URL
+  - **then pass this URL to the subsequent assertion**
+5. Assert the URL to include a specific *string*
+  - **and retry repeatedly until the assertion passes**

-As you can see, Cypress does a lot of extra work to ensure the state of the application matches what our commands expect about it... with a few seconds of wiggle room to get there!
+As you can see, Cypress does a lot of extra work to ensure the state of the application matches what our commands expect about it.
+Each command may resolve quickly (so fast you won't see them in a pending state) but others may take seconds, or even dozens of seconds to resolve.

+While most commands time out after a few seconds, other specialized commands that expect particular things to take much longer like {% url `cy.visit` visit %} will naturally wait considerably longer before timing out.

+These commands have their own particular timeout values which are documented in our {% url 'configuration' configuration %}.

 {% note success Core Concept %}
 Any waiting or retrying that is necessary to ensure a step was successful must complete before the next step begins.
 If they don't complete successfully before the timeout is reached, the test will fail.
 {% endnote %}

-## Commands Are Really Promises
+## Commands Are Promises

 This is the big secret of Cypress: we've taken our favorite pattern for composing JavaScript code, Promises, and built them right into the fabric of Cypress.
 Above, when we say we're enqueuing actions to be taken later, we could restate that as "adding Promises to the Promise chain".